Siser-Pratap/Scroll-Animation/README.md

 (3) set up index.css, app.css, app.js
 (4) Set canvas in app.jsx
 (4) set up mesh, orbitcontrols, boxgeometry, meshnormalmaterial in experience;
+(5) Add glb model to public folder
+(6) install npx gltfjsx public/models/WawaOffice.jsx
+(7) a file wawaoffice.jsx is created copy the content and paste it into the office.jsx file in the component, set it up as per the given configuration of storage of model
+(8)add office.jsx to experience